rocicorp/diff-server/README.md

 transactions can be separated from the problem of _executing_ transactions.
 As long as transactions are pure functions, and all nodes agree to an ordering, then execution can be performed coordination-free by each node independently.

 This insight is used by Calvin/FaunaDB to create a strictly serialized CP database.
-Nodes coordinate to establish transaction order, resulting in loss of availability.
+Nodes coordinate only to establish transaction order, then run the transactions locally.

-In Replicant we use the same insight differently.
-Nodes do not coordinate to establish a total order.
-Instead, a function exists on each node that can calculate a global order for transactions locally.
-Nodes gossip transactions asynchronously, and execute them locally.
-When a transactions are received out of order, some must be replayed from an old state.
+In Replicant we turn the knob further: Nodes do not coordinate to establish order, or for any other reason.
+Instead, nodes gossip transactions asynchronously, whenever they are able to connect.
+Each node calculates the same global order for transactions.

+When a transactions are received out of order, the state of the database is rewound and the transactions are replayed in the correct order.

+Consensus is achieved when all (or at least a majority) of known nodes have acknowledged a particular transaction.

-The result is a disconnected DB with casual+ consistency that allows full multikey/multistatement transactions.
+The result is a disconnected DB with casual+ consistency that allows full multikey/multistatement transactions, and no manual conflict resolution required of developers.

 # Requirements

 You will need:

 1. Some underlying database
-2. A way to efficiently snapshot and restore versions of that database (it's better if (1) supports this natively, but not strictly required)
+2. A way to efficiently snapshot and restore versions of that database (it's better if the underlying db supports this natively, but not strictly required)
 3. A way to serialize multikey/statement transactions and parameters to them

 # Sketch